-Trying to solve {\bf Question $[\star]$} on a general graph leads us to investigate a lot of methods allowing to sample random trees embedded in a graph, for example, Markov chain simulations, combinatorial methods, acceptance/rejection methods relying on simple to sample models, to design new models, to proceed to partial ``evaporation'' of uniform spanning trees, etc.
+Trying to solve {\bf Question $[\star]$} on a general graph leads to investigate a lot of methods allowing one to sample random trees embedded in a graph, for example, Markov chain simulations, combinatorial methods, acceptance/rejection methods relying on simple to sample models, to design new models, to proceed to partial ``evaporation'' of uniform spanning-trees, etc.

-Our feeling is that writing in a single place all these considerations is important for the community; we then decided to write a kind of survey, containing references and open questions. \medbreak